Connect with us

 Samsung Galaxy Tab A7 Lite Super Mario Kart

-The operating system itself and common apps like Chrome, Gmail, YouTube, and Microsoft Office run well.
+The operating system itself and common apps like Chrome, Gmail, YouTube, and Microsoft Office run very slow for 2024.
 When using tons of tabs or switching between apps fast, you sometimes will have to wait a bit until something is loaded.
-That’s to be expected in this price class because this clearly is an entry-level tablet.
+That’s to be expected in this price class of an old tablet because this clearly is an entry-level device.
 So, don’t expect a super snappy experience.
-But everything is usable and a bit of multitasking works too.
+It’s usable but that’s it.

 Samsung Galaxy Tab A7 Lite Android 11